viktor-ferenczi/performance-improvements/README.md

 ### Developers
 - Z__ (zznty) for providing the Torch server code for these fixes:
-  * Disabling explicit GC calls to avoid long freezes during startup/shutdown
+  * Disabling GC.Collect calls to avoid pauses during startup/shutdown
   * Disabling statistics collection on every API call from mods
   * Fix for the Safe Zone performance issue
 - Avaness for the client side Plugin Loader